 Onabolu, Aina (b.1882, Ijebu-Ode, Nigeria – d.
 1963)

 Born on September 13, 1882, in Ijebu-Ode, Aina Onabolu was the pioneer of Nigerian Modern Art.
 He occasioned a radical revolution that facilitated the inclusion of arts scholarship into the education curriculum of colonial Nigeria in the 1920s.
-As a self-taught artist, Onabolu developed his drawing and painting skills through pictures gleaned from European textbooks and magazines that were available to him in the early twentieth century when formal art training was not available in Nigeria.
+As a self-taught artist, Onabolu developed his drawing and painting skills through pictures gleaned from textbooks and magazines that were available to him in the early twentieth century when formal art training was not available in Nigeria.
 Although he became an accomplished artist, Onabolu’s greatest influence was in the teaching of art.
-After obtaining diplomas in fine arts and teaching from some of Europe’s top institutes , he returned to Nigeria to promote the fine arts through education and policy reform.
+After obtaining a diploma in fine arts from European art schools, he returned to Nigeria to promote the fine arts through education and policy reform.
 As a teacher, Onabolu sought to make his students understand the technical aspects of art.
-He impressed the sciences of perspective, proportion, colour technology and chiaroscuro upon them, encouraging students to take courses like drawing, basic design and painting, and earning him the title ‘Mr. Perspective’ around the Lagos area, and a reputation that would earn him the name ‘Father of Modern Nigerian Art’.
+He impressed the sciences of perspective, proportion, colour technology and chiaroscuro upon them, encouraging students to take courses like drawing, basic design and painting, and earning him the title ‘Mr. Perspective’ around the Lagos area, and a reputation that would later earn him the name ‘Father of Modern Nigerian Art’.